mosip/mosip-functional-tests/apitest-commons/README.md

 3. Update the client secret values and other required credentials as per your environment

 ## Build Test Automation Code
-1. Navigate to the apitest-commons directory:
+1. From the already opened Git Bash, navigate to the apitest-commons directory:
     ```sh
     cd mosip-functional-tests/apitest-commons/
 2. Run the following Maven command: